 And do you want to know why I can’t tell you exactly what you should charge?
 BECAUSE I DON’T FUCKING KNOW.

 I have no idea what your prospective client is willing to pay.
 Maybe they’re a cheapskate.
 Maybe they think you’re wonderful and would be willing to pay you four times as much as you’re thinking about quoting them.

 How Much You Should Charge Depends on So Many Factors

 Like, who is the client?
 What are they like?
 How much do they value quality?
 What’s the market looking like right now?
 How GOOD are you?
 How confident do you come across?
 Is your portfolio up to date?
 Do you have decent testimonials on your site?
 Were you recommended to the prospect?
-Has this client worked with other writers at super low rates before?
+Has this client worked with other freelancers at super low rates before?
 Or super high rates?
 What do they expect you to quote them?

 I know you want to be told the exact amount this client is willing to pay you for this specific piece of work.
 But that’s just impossible.
 I can’t help you with that.

 The way you figure this stuff out is by experimenting for yourself and seeing what sticks.
 Sometimes you’ll fuck it up and end up way off base.
 Sometimes you’ll quote too low and end up doing yourself out of some cash.
 Sometimes you’ll quote too low and scare the client off, because they’ll think your low rates mean you’re crap.
 Sometimes you’ll quote too high because the client can’t afford that right now.
 And sometimes you’ll quote too high and the client just won’t think you’re worth that much.

 Want to feel better?
 Here are some of my own fuckups from when I started out: